 The black soldier fly (Hermetia illucens) is a member of the Stratiomyidae family, and just about anyone in the United States can raise them for their flock.

 For most people insects are considered pests, but the black soldier fly larvae shouldn’t be!
 In nature, they play an active role in the ecosystem by converting wastes (such as discarded food) into valuable resources.

 Other advantages of Black Soldier Fly Larvae are:

-- They are safe and are not carriers of diseases
+- Safe and are not carriers of diseases